rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
 - Even though the `pks resize` command was still `in progress`, you were able to carry out App deployments.
 - You deployed the `fact` and `petclinic` images to your K8s cluster and tested that both were working.
-- Kubernetes fetches images from a registry which, until now, was the public Docker Hub.
+- Kubernetes fetches images from a registry which, until now, was the public Docker Hub image registry.
 We will see in the next Lab how to use Harbor, an Enterprise-Class registry.
 - You exposed both `fact` and `petclinic` deployments as services available on the Internet.
 - You did not get SSL encrypted, secure URLs accessible on the Internet, but anyone with access to the correct `External IP` addresses is able to run/access your `fact` and `petclinic` programs.
 - If you did wish to secure your programs with TLS and a Let's Encrypt (CA) Certificate, you would need to follow these [instructions](https://docs.bitnami.com/kubernetes/how-to/secure-kubernetes-services-with-ingress-tls-letsencrypt/).